 Climate leader insights, keynotes, panel discussions, fireside chats, live polling, Q&A audience debates, start-up pitches, solution sessions, innovation spotlights and much more content opportunities will ensure you get unique insights to the projects of governments and the private sector to meet national climate change commitments.

 Accelerating Solutions for Climate Action

-Join global leaders for the largest business-focused climate forum alongside COP25 negotiations in Chile
+Join global leaders for the largest business-focused climate forum alongside the COP25 negotiations in Madrid.

 “The Sustainable Innovation Forum brings together leading companies, high-level ministers, mayors from cities all over the world and young professionals to discuss the obstacles and opportunities of a sustainable development.
 It’s all about cooperation when tackling climate change.
 We always pick up new ideas and expand our network with the SIF.”

 “To get on the right path to a better, safer future, we need to work together on common and systemic solutions, and to address the drivers of environmental degradation.
 The Sustainable Innovation Forum provides a valuable opportunity to share ideas and learn what others are doing.”

 “The Sustainable Innovation Forum is an invaluable event for stakeholders from different areas (such as politics, NGOs, entrepreneurs and global companies) to discuss solutions, share success cases and establish new contacts.
 The event’s down-to-earth ambiance opens up for direct discussions and sharing of opinions between stakeholders on different levels and functions.”

 Minister of Environment